 This section discusses the constraints Cube, FT, RS and SI, and the incorporation of further constraints.
-We call a test pair with don't care values a test pair cube and a fully-specified test pair which matches all the specified positions of a test pair cube an instance of that test pair cube.
+We call a TP with X values a test pair cube and a fully-specified TP which matches all the specified positions of a TP cube an instance of that TP cube.
 An instance is called functional with respect to some constraints if it satisfies these constraints, otherwise it is called non-functional.
-A test pair cube is called (non-)functional if all its instances are (non-)functional, and partially functional if some of its instances are functional and some are not.
-Speaking simply, our goal is to transform a partially functional test pair cube into a functional test pair cube while preserving as many don't cares as possible.
+A TP cube is called (non-)functional if all its instances are (non-)functional, and partially functional if some of its instances are functional and some are not.
+Speaking simply, our goal is to transform a partially functional TP cube into a functional TP cube while preserving as many Xes as possible.

-Constraint Cube is not a functional constraint in a strict sense.
-It is defined in connection with other functional constraints in order to guarantee that the transformation will result in a cube, which is suited as an input to test compression encoding software, rather than in an arbitrary set of instances.
-For example, the test pattern 1XX has four instances 100, 101, 110 and 111.
-Suppose that only the last instance has been identified as violating a functional constraint (75% of the instances are functional).
-However, there is no cube representing the set $\{100, 101, 110\}$.
+Constraint Cube is not a functional constraint in a strict sense but complements other constraints in order to obtain a cube, which is suited for test compression encoding software.
+For example, suppose that only instance 111 of pattern 1XX violates a functional constraint (75% of the instances are functional).
+However, there is no cube representing the set {100,101,110}.
 But current test compression encoding algorithms require cubes as input.
-Hence, a cube representing a subset of {100, 101, 110} must be used.
-It should have a maximal number of don't care values.
-In our example, the cubes 10X and 1X0 both represent an optimal solution.
+Hence, a cube representing a subset of {100,101,110} and having a large number of Xes must be used.
+The cubes 10X and 1X0 both represent an optimal solution.
 Note that satisfying Constraint Cube dropped the share of functional pairs from 75% to 50%.

-Constraint FT (functional transition) makes sure that the transition between the first and second vector of the test pair exists.
+Constraint FT (functional transition) ensures the transition between the first and second vector of the TP exists.